nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 service/secure-app    ClusterIP   192.168.194.152   <none>        8443/TCP   12s
 ```

-Next, let's create a gateway.
+Create a gateway.
 This will create TLS listener with the hostname *.example.com.
 Copy paste this into your terminal.

 ```yaml
 kubectl apply -f - <<EOF